Understanding Down Payments: A Crucial Step in Home Buying

 Determining the Right Down Payment Amount

-While 20% is often cited as the standard down payment, it's not a fixed rule.
-Various loan programs allow for lower down payments:
+While 20% is often cited as the standard down payment, that is not required.

 - FHA Loans: As low as 3.5% down.